Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2 lab1.md

 In this lab, you will complete the following tasks:

-+ Task 1: know how on sensitivity labels
-+ Task 2: overview and activity explorer
++ Task 1: overview and activity explorer
-+ Task 3: Classification on sensitive data

 ### Protecting your data using Microsoft Purview